jasperf/vue-projects/README.md

 });
 ```
 This to show how event listeners are set up in Vue JS with a lot less code and way easier then using JavaScript or jQuery.
 The event listener is set up using the directive ```v-on:click``` .
 With it a method can be bound to it.

+## To Do App
+Todo app based on Jeremy Kithome's tutorial at Scotchbox [here](https://scotch.io/tutorials/build-a-to-do-app-with-vue-js-2)

 ## Twitter